PolarisVoid/startup/README.md

 # Pivot

-Pivot is an application meant to change the way you plan out your day.
-It takes the best of task managing and calendars to make your daily life easier.
+This application's purpose is to change the way you plan out your day through time blocking, automatic task scheduling, and more.

+# Specification Deliverable

+## Elevator Pitch

+Are you a student or returned missionary overwhelmed by a busy schedule? **Pivot** is your new daily planner.
+It's like a personalized Areabook, helping you effortlessly manage class assignments, appointments, and work.
+Save time by consolidating all your schedules into one place.
+With Pivot, you can set goals, share your schedule, and pivot your plans for that date on Friday night.
+Don't miss out on opportunities because your schedule is full.
+Simplify your life and achieve more with Pivot.

+## Design

-# Key Features
+## Key Features

 - Calendar
 - Goal Setting and Tracking